Families demand proof of life as Venezuela releases only dozens of political prisoners. Here’s what we know so far

 Venezuela began releasing high-profile prisoners on Thursday, including opposition politicians, at the demand of the United States.
 It said the move was a gesture “to seek peace” with Washington days after US forces captured President Nicolás Maduro in a daring military operation.

-The government said the release of prisoners is part of a review of cases that had been initiated “voluntarily” by Maduro and is now continuing under the mandate of the acting president Delcy Rodríguez.
+The Venezuelan government said the release of prisoners is part of a review of cases that had been initiated “voluntarily” by Maduro and is now continuing under the mandate of the acting president, Delcy Rodríguez.

 The UN Fact-Finding Mission on Venezuela said Monday that it welcomed the releases, but said the numbers fell “far short” of Venezuela’s human rights obligations.
 It called for the immediate and unconditional release of all people being held in arbitrary detention, highlighting the trauma their families are also experiencing.